What we do

-The carefully designed framework ensures these STAR communities operate with confidence and knowledge in an area of ministry that needs professional insight.
+Delivered through the STAR Life Course, STAR Academy, STAR-approved centres and partnerships, our carefully designed framework ensures these STAR communities operate with confidence and knowledge in an area of ministry that needs professional insight.

 Who we work with

-What makes a STAR church
+What makes a STAR church?

 - Churches operating as hubs in highly populated areas of people and/or addiction.